patrick-leung/aws-lambda-sap-odp-extractor/README.md

 cdk bootstrap aws://<YOUR ACCOUNT ID>/<YOUR AWS REGION>
 ```

 7. Deploy the stack to your account.
-Make sure your CLI is setup for account ID and region provided in the appConfig.json file.
+Make sure your (AWS) CLI environment is setup for account ID and region provided in the appConfig.json file.
+(This is automatically set-up in case Cloud 9 is used as the CLI environment in the same region, just execute the deploy command below?)
 ```bash
 cdk deploy
 ```